stealth/crash/README.md

 Mitigating traffic analysis
 ---------------------------

-Traffic analysis mitigation has two goals.
-First, to make it hard to find out actual typing sequences and potential info leaks about whats being typed inside an encrypted, interactive channel.
-Second, to make it hard for a (semi-)global observer to track connections streams across packet mixes or hubs.
+Traffic analysis mitigation has differant goals:

+* make it hard to find out actual typing sequences and potential info leaks about whats being typed
+* make it hard for a global observer to track connection streams across packet mixes or hubs
+* make it hard for censors to identify/distinguish crash sessions from a set of "legit" connections

+It is not possible to reach all three goals at the same time, e.g. you want randomized packet sizes to make it hard for observers to know you are using a *crash* session, but this will also make your packet stream unique across mixes.

 Completely mitigating traffic analysis for a capable (global) observer is very hard.
 It would require many crash users so to sink all individual packets in a swarm and